exerro/copy-cat/README.md

 ![Editing a file](img/editor.png "Editing a file")

+## Running programs and demos

+Appending `?startup=<base64-string>` to the URL will override the computer's startup file, letting you share links to programs and demos on the web.
+For instance, [this link][mbs] will install mbs.
+Without `?startup`, the emulator starts up just like normal.

 ## Build it yourself
 Due to the nature of this project, Copy Cat has a rather strange build setup.
 We take sources of [Cobalt][cobalt] and [CC: Tweaked][cct], modify them to work in